Mary L. Schapiro

 Head, GFANZ Secretariat

-Mary L. Schapiro is the Vice Chair for Global Public Policy of Bloomberg L.P.
-She has been at Bloomberg since October 2018, and also serves as a Special Advisor to the Founder and Chairman.
+Mary L. Schapiro is Vice Chair of the Glasgow Financial Alliance for Net Zero (GFANZ) and Vice Chair of Global Public Policy at Bloomberg L.P., where she oversees Bloomberg’s public policy and regulatory priorities globally and serves as Special Advisor to the Founder and Chairman.